UofSC-STAR/STAR/README.md

 The two main objectives of S.T.A.R. is:

-- Give the less computer savy users an easy downloadable file with an understandable and usable user interface...
+- Give the less computer savy users an easy downloadable file with an intuitive user interface...

 - Give the inquistive programmer the ablilty to replace the CMU Sphinx API with any of their choosing (instructions for this adaptation is given later)